 I wrote Moonlight during a very active period of songwriting back in the late 80s.
 It’s one of the songs I included on my Older and Wiser album.
 I’ve always been fascinated by the moon; the way it appears and disappears each month.
 I like to make a game of tracking its movement about the night sky while reflecting the light of the sun down to us on Earth.

 Poetry of Moonlight

 I grew up hearing my father play classical tunes on the baby grand piano in the music room.
 One of my favorite classical piano pieces is the Piano Sonata No. 14 in C Sharp Minor, 1st Movement by Ludwig Van Beethoven.
-It?s also known as the Moonlight Sonata.
-I?ve always enjoyed the meditative moodiness of this piece, even though Beethoven didn?t compose it with the moon in mind.
+It’s also known as the Moonlight Sonata.
+I’ve always enjoyed the meditative moodiness of this piece, even though Beethoven may not have composed it with the moon in mind.